preco21/eslint-config-legacy/readme.md

 ### Globals

-Whenever you need to use global variables for some case (e.g. refering external library), you can add them to your config to let ESLint recognize that variables are populated in `global`:
+Whenever you need to use global variables for some case (e.g. referring external library), you can add them to your config to let ESLint recognize that variables are populated in `global`:

 ```yaml
 globals: